ZertoPublic/zroc/README.md

 In no event shall Zerto, its authors or anyone else involved in the creation, production or delivery of the scripts be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or the inability to use the sample scripts or documentation, even if the author or Zerto has been advised of the possibility of such damages.
 The entire risk arising out of the use or performance of the sample scripts and documentation remains with you.

+## What it does and does not do

+### Supported
+- ZVM Appliance for VMware (Linux based ZVM)

+### Not Supported
+- Windows-based ZVM
+- Zerto Cloud Appliance for Azure or AWS

 ## Requirements
 - Docker host (I like using Ubuntu with docker.io and docker-compose installed)
 - docker-compose